boyter/boyter.org/content/posts/replacing-my-old-desktop.md

 #### CPU

 I have never had allegiance to either Intel or AMD for CPU's and will happily pick either.
 However I had read about stability issues with the modern Intel ones, and being on a dead platform made them less appealing.
-Its unlikely I will upgrade the CPU anytime soon but the thought that I should be able to nice.
+It is unlikely I will upgrade the CPU anytime soon but the thought that I should be able to do so is nice.
 As for why the x3D chip over the regular one, thats because I found a deal on it and it worked out to be about the same price.
 The potential performance gains of the x3D cache sound like something I would like to experiment with as well.

 #### Cooler